pydata/xarray/doc/tutorial.rst

 .. warning::

-    These implementation details may be useful for advanced users, but are likely to change in future versions.
+    These implementation details may be useful for advanced users, but are highly likely to change in future versions.

 DataArray
 ~~~~~~~~~